Diffusive regimes in a two-dimensional chiral fluid: Results

-We performed experiments with a prototypical chiral fluid system composed of a set of identical disks-shaped particles, each provided with a set of 14 evenly spaced, equally tilted blades, which yields an intrinsic chirality to the particles and hence to their stationary base flows \cite{LMMRV21}.
-The disks are driven by turbulent air wakes (for a more complete description of the driving mechanism see \cite{LMMRV21}) produced to a homogeneous air upflow past the particles.
-This upflow is also responsible for the continuous particle spin, as it goes through the blades.
-Due to the particular blade tilt angle, our particles spin clockwise (i.e., negative spin, according to mathematical convention).
-The disks diameter is $\sigma=7.25~\mathrm{cm}$, their mass is $m_p=7.1~\mathrm{g}$, and $I\simeq (1/8)~m_p\,\sigma^2=46~\mathrm{g\,cm^2}$ is the moment of inertia (particles have been considered as approximately homogeneous cylinders for evaluation of $I$).
+We performed experiments with a prototypical chiral fluid system.
+Here, the fluid consists of a set of identical disks-shaped particles.
+The disk diameter is $\sigma=7.25~\mathrm{cm}$, mass is $m_p=7.1~\mathrm{g}$, and $I\simeq (1/8)~m_p\,\sigma^2=46~\mathrm{g\,cm^2}$ is the moment of inertia.
+Each particle features a set of 14 evenly spaced, equally tilted blades.
+This geometrical configuration yields an intrinsic rotational chirality to the particles, which results in stationary chiral flows \cite{LMMRV21}.
+The disks translations are driven by turbulent air wakes produced by a homogeneous air upflow past the particles (for a more complete description of the driving mechanism, see \cite{LMMRV21}).
+This upflow also generates a continuous disk spin, as it goes through the blades.
+Due to their blade tilt angle, our particles spin clockwise (i.e., negative spin, according to mathematical convention).
 The disks are confined within a horizontal circular region of diameter $L=72.5~\mathrm{cm}$.
-We record each experiment during 100 s as a series of digital images captured from above by means of a high speed camera.
-The set the camera to work at a rate of 250 fps and a resolution of $1280 \times 800$ pixels.
-Particle positions $(x,y)$ have been detected for each image and their trajectories constructed out of the image series after processing with a well known particle tracking algorithm \cite{CG96}.
-An adaptation of this algorithm has been written by ourselves, in order to track also particle spin \cite{LMMRV21b}.
-The typical error for particle location has been estimated to be $\delta r\simeq 10^{-3}\sigma<0.1~\mathrm{pixel}$, (which is nearly the inherent maximum accuracy in terms of pixels that can be obtained from the particle tracking method we used \cite{CG96}).
+Each experiment is recorded for $100~\mathrm{s}$ with high speed video camera.
+From experiments movies we obtain, by means of a particle tracking algorithm \cite{CG96}, the data presented in this work.
+See the Methods section for more details on the experimental methods.